ssp21/ssp21-spec/ssp21.md

 ## CRC Polynomial

-The CRC polynomial for the SSP21 link frame was selected based on the Hamming distances (HD) provided by several candidate polynomials at different payload lengths.
+The CRC polynomial for the SSP21 link frame was selected based on the Hamming distance (HD) offered by several candidate polynomials at different payload lengths.
 Our candidates included the following polynomials:

 | notation  | DNP3     | IEEE 802.3 | **Castagnoli** |  Koopman   |